matthieuonfray/www.cardfightersdb.com/README.md

 It is about a great video game : SNK vs. Capcom Card Fighters Clash.
 This site is (was) a database about SvC1 and SvC2 for NeoGeoPocket Color.

-Beacuse i do not awnt to maintain this site but do no want to trash it forever, i bring it to you.
+Because i do not want to maintain this site but do no want to trash it forever, i bring it to you.
 Just get a copy and run it on your server.
 Get an instance like this : Apache/Nginx/Whatever + PHP + Sqlite3